zulip/zulip-mobile/docs/howto/dev-server.md

 ## 4. Set EXTERNAL_HOST

+(If you're using `localhost` with the iOS simulator, you can skip this step.)

 Like most complex web apps, the Zulip server has an idea internally of what base URL it's supposed to be accessed at; we call this setting